 - More modern: Reflects 5 years and 3 months of technical progress since the 5D Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the contest (9 : 3 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the contest (15 : 6 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon 77D vs Olympus E-PL8

 - Canon G7 X vs Fujifilm X-T3

 - Leica D-LUX Typ 109 vs Leica X Vario